lnurl/luds/XX.md

 - Every mechanism here inherits LUD-21's trust model.
 A caller learns only about `verify` URLs it already holds, whether it asks one at a time, in a batch, or over a stream.
 There is no aggregate exposure: a caller cannot enumerate, observe, or subscribe to invoices it did not create.
 (This is why the stream is scoped to presented capabilities rather than offered as an endpoint-wide feed, which would leak settlement activity to anyone able to create an invoice at a public address.)
 - No mechanism fetches a caller-supplied URL, so none introduces a request-forgery surface (see the issuance rule).
 - Preimages appear only in results gated by a presented `verify` capability, and MUST always be validated against the payment hash by the client.
+- The `session` identity is a bearer capability: possession lets a caller track the stream's future settlement frames, including preimages, and add or remove its tracked `verify` URLs.
+Possessing a session is therefore equivalent to possessing every `verify` URL tracked by it, and it MUST be high-entropy and unguessable.
+Because updates accept only `verify` URLs the `LN SERVICE` itself issued, a leaked session cannot enumerate other invoices; it can only watch or disturb invoices already tracked by it.
 - An `LN SERVICE` MAY rotate its `verifyBatch` URL by returning the new URL in subsequent `callback`/`verify` responses; clients migrate on next discovery.
 - Endpoints SHOULD be rate limited like any other public endpoint.
-Splitting a large set across many requests, or reopening streams rapidly, is not bounded by any single request; an `LN SERVICE` MAY additionally rate limit by caller and cap concurrent streams.
+Splitting a large set across many requests, opening sessions rapidly, or sending frequent session updates is not bounded by any single request; an `LN SERVICE` MAY additionally rate limit by caller, cap concurrent streams, and cap updates per session.